mongodb/specifications/source/causal-consistency/causal-consistency.rst

 Applications set ``causalConsistency`` when starting a session to indicate whether they want causal consistency.

 Note that the ``causalConsistency`` property is optional.
-The default value of this property is ``not supplied``.
+For explicit sessions, the default value of this property is ``not supplied``.
 If no value is supplied for ``causalConsistency`` the value will be inherited.
 Currently it is inherited from the global default which is defined to be true.
 In the future it *might* be inherited from client settings.
+For implicit sessions, the value of this property MUST be set to ``false`` in order to avoid potential conflicts with an operation's read concern level.

 Causal consistency is provided at the session level by tracking the ``clusterTime`` and ``operationTime`` for each session.
 In some cases an application may wish